markcmurphy/devdocs-portal/Customers.md

 ## Customer Passwords

-Customer Passwords endpoint is used to validate customer passwords.
+Customer Passwords is used to validate customer passwords.
 It returns a true/false response indicating if the provided password matches the customer's current password.

 For *V2 Customer Passwords* endpoint operation, see [Validate a Password](https://developer.bigcommerce.com/api-reference/store-management/customers-v2/customer-passwords/validatecustomerpassword).